TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Introduction

 To summarize, our contributions are as follows:

-\begin{itemize} \item According to our knowledge, for the first time, tree-based models are used to model non-Gaussian probabilistic regression for both uni- and multi-variate predictions. \item We propose a novel approach for combining tree-based models with conditional flows via binary representation of the forest structure. \item We obtain the SOTA results on datasets with non-gaussian target distributions and competitive results on gaussian ones compared to tree-based regression baselines. \end{itemize}
+\begin{itemize} \item According to our knowledge, for the first time, tree-based models are used to model non-parametric probabilistic regression for both uni- and multi-variate predictions. \item We propose a novel approach for combining tree-based models with conditional flows via binary representation of the forest structure. \item We obtain the SOTA results for both probabilistic (NLL, CRPS) and deterministic (RMSE) metrics on datasets with multi-modal target distributions and competitive results on unimodal ones compared to tree-based regression baselines. \end{itemize}